priyasrivastava12/MCP-CourseNavigator/README.md

 # MCP-CourseNavigator
-MCP-CourseNavigator Server is a lightweight Java application that implements the Model Context Protocol (MCP), allowing AI models to access information about courses.
-This server exposes presentation data through standardized MCP tools, making it easy to integrate with AI assistants that support the protocol.
+The MCP-CourseNavigator Server is a sophisticated Java application implementing the Model Context Protocol (MCP) that provides comprehensive course information and educational data to AI models.
+This server transforms the existing job comparison framework into a powerful educational tool that enables AI assistants to access detailed course catalogs, academic information, and learning resources.